ros/catkin/doc/source/index.rst

 Catkin
 ======

-.. cmake::  cmakethingy

-   :flag: SOMEFLAG
-   :arg:  SOMEARG [file1, file2]

-   this is some contents in *there*

 `Catkin <http://en.wikipedia.org/wiki/Catkin>`_ is a collection of cmake macros and associated code used to build some parts of ROS as of the *fuerte* release.